 A meta-analysis is a type of systematic review.
-Instead of drawing a conclusion from a single study, a meta-analysis looks at numerous studies for the answer.
+Instead of basing conclusions on a single study, a meta-analysis looks at numerous studies for the answer.

 It pools numerical analyses from studies of similar design.
 A meta-analysis can also form part of a further systematic review.

 A panel of experts usually leads the researchers who carry out a systematic review.
-There are set protocols for the detailed search and analysis of the medical literature.
+There are set ways to search for and analyze the medical literature.

-A systematic review is considered a high form of evidence.
-The conclusions contribute to the formation of a medical consensus on the best form of treatment.
+A systematic review is a high form of evidence.
+The conclusions help medical experts to form an agreement on the best form of treatment.

 The findings also inform policies set by state healthcare systems, such as whether they should fund a new drug.

-Clinical guidelines lay out the treatment choices to be followed by health care providers and professionals.
+Experts then base recommendations, or guidelines, on these findings.
+These guidelines lay out the treatment choices that health care providers and professionals should follow.

-The method of conducting these reviews is important, because it must ensure the recommendations will result in the best healthcare for patients.
+Researchers must carry out these reviews in a specific way, because they must ensure the recommendations that follow will result in the best healthcare for patients.

 There are step-by-step instructions for conducting systematic reviews.

-The Cochrane Library is a collection of systematic reviews that is widely respected by the international medical community.
+The Cochrane Library is a collection of systematic reviews that the international medical community respects.
 It follows a scientifically rigorous protocol to produce robust reviews.

-The steps outlined below are based on those required for the Cochrane Library.
+The Cochrane Library asks researchers to follow the steps below when producing a review.
 They provide a meticulous process through which researchers can synthesize data from a range of studies.

 Researchers must first decide what research question they need an answer for.
 The aim could be, for example: "To assess the effects of a new drug for a particular health problem in certain types of people."
 The question needs to be very specific.

-This will be partly decided by the research question, but further "eligibility criteria" will define in advance which studies the team will include or exclude.
+The research question will partly decide this, but further "eligibility criteria" will define in advance which studies the team will include or exclude.
 The studies must have a rigorous design, for example, a randomized control trial (RCT).

-Step 3 outlines the sources to be consulted, and the search terms used to search for them.
+Step 3 outlines which sources the researcher will consult and the search terms they will use to search for them.
 In a Cochrane review, specially trained search coordinators do this.
-The search should also involve attempts to reveal unpublished studies.
+The researchers should also try to identify unpublished studies.

-This is the core process of a systematic review, and the main step towards synthesizing conclusions.
+This is the core process of a systematic review.
+It is the main step toward synthesizing conclusions.
 The previous steps must be complete before carrying out this step.

-Publication bias is when a study is specifically chosen for inclusion, or cherry-picked.
+Publication bias is when researchers specifically choose, or cherry-pick, a study for inclusion.
 This can lead to a misrepresentation of the true effects of treatment.